-- When British Telecom was in the process of acquiring MCI, Bluestein led the MCI team on the global mobile strategy group for the two companies.
+- When British Telecom was in the process of acquiring MCI, Bluestein led the global mobile strategy group for the two companies.

-- At Visage Mobile, Bluestein developed key mobile operator relationships with Sprint, VZW and AT&T, and negotiated initial wholesale deals for ESPN, Disney and other MVNOs.
+- At Visage Mobile, Bluestein helped launch the company and developed key mobile operator relationships with Sprint, Verizon and AT&T, and negotiated initial wholesale deals for ESPN, Disney and other MVNOs.

 - In his strategic advisory practice, he:

-- Helped a company with a mobile imaging application develop a strategic relationship with Nokia, which put its app on high-end handsets.
+- Helped a company with a mobile imaging application develop a strategic relationship with Nokia, which preloaded its app on high-end handsets.

 - Helped a mobile software company which developed an application for managing chronic diseases like diabetes and asthma, win its first deal, with Kaiser Permanente, within 60 days of the first meeting.
 He then introduced the company to Qualcomm, which awarded them an innovation award and cash grant.

-- Based on his deal experience, Verizon Wireless and Sprint Nextel recommended Bluestein to several prospective wholesale customers.
+- Based on his deal experience, Verizon Wireless and T-Mobile have recommended Bluestein to several prospective wholesale customers.

-- A European company seeking to do business in the US sought Bluestein out, telling him that they had asked 10 mobile experts in Europe whom they should use to expand their mobile business to the US, and “7 out of 10 recommended Whitey Bluestein,” according to the new client.
+- A European company seeking to do business in the U.S. sought Bluestein out, telling him that they had asked 10 mobile experts in Europe whom they should use to expand their mobile business to the U.S., and “7 out of 10 recommended Whitey Bluestein,” according to the client.